sulu/sulu/UPGRADE.md

 ### Webspaces

-The default-template config moved from global configuration to webspace config.
+1. The default-template config moved from global configuration to webspace config.
 For that it is needed to add this config to each webspace.
+2. The excluded xml-tag has been removed from Webspace theme.
+Remove complete xml-node from all webspace xml files.

+After that your webspace theme config should look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>